javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 - Supports key range queries, indexes.
 - Can store much bigger volumes of data than `localStorage`.

 That power is usually excessive for traditional client-server apps.
-IndexedDB is intended for offline apps, to be combined with ServiceWorkers and other technologies.
+The main bennefit of IndexedDB is performance, as all the db operations are executed locally without worring about network speed, and intended to be combined with ServiceWorkers (to deal in the backround with cloud updates for example) and other technologies.

 The native interface to IndexedDB, described in the specification <https://www.w3.org/TR/IndexedDB>, is event-based.